New Jersey Agricultural Society

 • $100 — Farmstead Support: Purchases produce for ~10 bags — directly supporting NJ growers.

-• $500 — Community Delivery: Purchases produce for ~50 bags, helping fill our truck to meet the Thanksgiving surge in a local community.
+• $500 — Community Delivery: Purchases produce for ~50 bags, helping fill our truck to meet the demand of a local community.

 Neighbor's Share - $20